 - Continual outreaching to all geographical parts of the district as well as all constituent groups – regional LULAC meeting at Eastfield College-Pleasant Grove campus, South Asian Academic presentation, Richardson Chamber of Commerce member orientation, Ferguson Road Initiative neighborhood meeting, Visit with Garland NAACP; Sponsored the Lake Highlands FunRun benefiting a piece of the White Rock Trail

-- Presented four resolutions to recognize a 30-year employee’s retirement, Women History Month based on local women accomplishments, 100th Anniversary of Children’s Hospital, and LGBT Pride Month
+- Presented resolutions to recognize a 30-year employee’s retirement, Women History Month based on local women accomplishments, 100th Anniversary of Children’s Hospital, LGBT Pride Month and many others.

 - Have fun:0)